Trisfald/veridia-rpg/Traits.md

 Roll *intuition + arcana*.
 You call forth a creature of your choice of the summon archetype beast, with a maximum level equal to the successes.\
 Lasts one hour.

+### Accelerated growth
+##### *Requirements natural magic 3*
+##### Cost: 4 experience points
+Spend eight points of mana and perform a five hours long ritual.
+Divide the mana and time spent between the participants.\
+Grab a handful of seeds and plant them into the ground.
+These will grow a thousand times faster than normal.

 ### Regenerate
 ##### *Requirements: natural magic 3*
 ##### Cost: 5 experience points